seblammers/sebastianlammers.com/src/routes/posts/basic-data-stuff-in-js/+page.md

 Now that we know there are only 3 species in our dataset, an obvious next question is: how many of the 344 observations does each of the 3 species account for?

 Let's first do it for just one species to understand what kind of operation is needed for this task.
-Out of the 3 species names, *Gentoo* sounds like the most fun to me, so we'll count these first.
+Out of the 3 species at hand, *Gentoo* sounds like the most fun to me, so we'll count these first.
 Basically, we want to take the array and summarize the number of appearances of *Gentoo*.
-Another way of saying the same is: we want to reduce the array (many observations) to a single value (number of *Gentoo* penguins).
+Another way of saying the same is: we want to *reduce* the array (many observations) to a single value (number of *Gentoo* penguins).

 Drumroll..